 Decide if you want to bind the seam allowances open or sew them together with one binding.

-Then select the binding you plan to use.
+Then select the binding strips you plan to use.
 The most common type of binding used to bind seams is ¼ inch (6mm) double-fold bias tape.
 If you have some ½ inch (12mm) single-fold bias in your sewing room, you can save money by pressing it in half.
 But don't forget to press with the bottom edge slightly wider than the top.

-If you are adventurous then making your own bias binding provides endless possibilities for choosing contrast colors and patterns to finish off your seams.
+If you are adventurous, then making your own bias binding provides endless possibilities for choosing contrast colors and patterns to finish off your seams.
 Measure up and make sure you cut enough to finish the job.

 Step 2 - Encase the Raw Edge